The Montessori Octahedron Mobile — The First Colour Mobile (4–6 Weeks)

 Colour, light, and movement

 The movement is slow and irregular, never mechanical.
-This allows the baby to notice shifts in position and colour without being drawn into constant motion.
+This allows the baby to notice shifts in colour and position without becoming visually overloaded — something that faster or more constant movement tends to disrupt.
 Some babies will watch for several minutes; others may glance briefly and then look away.
 Both responses are typical.

 At this stage, visual observation remains the focus.
 The mobile is not intended to be touched or reached for.